 Where to Get the Best Massage in Boston

-Whether you want a typical relaxing day at the spa or more of a structural alignment, here are 11 places to get the best massage in Boston.
+Whether you want a typical relaxing day at the spa or more of a structural alignment, here are 13 places to get the best massage in Greater Boston.

-Your neck is stiff from staring at a computer all day and your legs took a beating in that CrossFit workout last week—sounds like the only thing that will cure your achy body is a massage.
+Your neck is stiff from staring at a computer all day—sounds like your achy body needs a massage.
 But where to go?
-Here, we’ve rounded up where to get the best massage in Boston.
+Here, we’ve rounded up where to get the best massages in the Greater Boston area.

 best massage in Boston